Egg House Art is the home of socially-engaged artist Libby Davy and colleagues, working on the basis that:

 - Photography (eg. Turning Towards Winter @ Blank Studios for Brighton Festival 2010)

-- Curation + events (eg. Open House in Brighton Festival, White Nights workshops, Playful with Metta Eggs)
+- Curation + events (eg. First Global Love Cafes @ Southbank Festival of Love Fringe, Open House @ Brighton Festival, White Nights workshops, Playful with Message Eggs)

 - Workshops + classes